eeliuqin/eeliuqin.github.io/_posts/2022-09-04-scale-sklearn.md

 As for the norm, there are 3 options.

 ### l1-norm
-L1 Norm of a vector is also known as the Manhattan distance or Taxicab norm.
+[L1 norm](https://mathworld.wolfram.com/L1-Norm.html) of a vector is also known as the Manhattan distance or Taxicab norm.
 To calculate the norm, we need to take the sum of the absolute vector values and make sure it's 1.